kasheravaibhav14/plivo_hackathon/README.md

   - Uses the `reportlab` library to generate PDF documents from transaction data, encrypted with User Date of Birth for security.
   - Utilizes `boto3` to upload the generated PDF to an Amazon S3 bucket.

-- **SMS Notifications:**
-  - Integrates with the Plivo API to send SMS notifications for various transactions and PDF delivery.

 - **Amazon S3 Integration:**
   - Utilizes `boto3` to upload the generated PDF to an Amazon S3 bucket.

-Ths file is a crucial part of the application, providing the core functionality for managing products, transactions, PDF creation, SMS notifications, and user interactions.